Editing project properties

 FamiStudio tempo mode (default)

-In this mode, you always have control over every single frame (1/60th of a second of the song) and you always edit in NTSC.
-You will be able to choose a Note Length which has a fixed number a frame (1/60s).
+In this mode, you always have control over every single frame (1/60th of a second in NTSC, 1/50th in PAL).
+You will be able to choose a Note Length which has a fixed number a frames.
 More frames means a slower tempo.
+Unlike FamiTracker tempo which is (mostly) machine-agnostic when it comes to editing, in FamiStudio tempo, your project is authored for a specific machine (NTSC or PAL) and a conversion is applied at playback if necessary (PAL playing on NTSC or vice-versa).

-The biggest different with FamiTracker tempo is in the way it handles PAL conversion.
+One of the big different with FamiTracker tempo is in the way it handles PAL to NTSC or NTSC to PAL conversion.

-For example, in the image below, we have a 6 NTSC frames (1/60th of a sec) per note.
+For example, in the image below, we have a NTSC song with 6 frames (1/60th of a sec) per note.
 On PAL system (50 FPS), if were were to play back this song, it would play 20% slower.

 To faitfully play back our NTSC song on PAL systems, FamiStudio will sometimes run 2 NTSC frames in a single PAL frame so it can keep up with NTSC.